The-AI-Alliance/trust-safety-evals/docs/taxonomy/taxonomy.markdown

 ## The AI Alliance Taxonomy

-Here is our first, _very rough_ draft of the taxonomy.
+Here is our first, _very rough and incomplete_ draft of the taxonomy.
+Subsequent efforts will unify this taxonomy with the sources mentioned above, clarify terminology, expand on under-specified areas, and publish this information in a format that supports filtering, roll-ups, etc.

 * **Language Understanding Tasks:** Evaluations designed to test a language model's ability to comprehend and process natural language.
 These tasks assess how well a model can interpret the meaning, context, relationships, and implications of textual inputs, which are fundamental to effective natural language processing (NLP)
     * **Reading Comprehension:** Tasks that require the model to understand a given text and answer questions based on it.